 This jointly funded by EPSRC and NSFC project seeks to develop methods to allow meaningful dynamic total performance gap comparison in the UK and China, which would be flexible enough to allow for national context variations.
 China and the UK offer interesting and contrasting contexts in which to compare total performance gaps, due to differences in policy, construction, climate, as well as potential differences in occupant behaviour.
 Focusing on eight case studies in the UK (four selected case studies will be presented as part of the proposed publication), the research team has been able to identify varying degrees of performance gap across different criteria, and to demonstrate how high resolution and high granularity data may provide the solution to identifying when and how buildings are under-performing.

-CIBSE is a member of the steering group of the project and outputs of the project will be included in the CIBSE TM61, currently in production, to be published later this year.
+CIBSE is a member of the steering group of the project and outputs of the project have been included in four new CIBSE publications:

 Urban Albedo Calculator

 Project type: Research funded by EPSRC